-Weather in Bozburun is typical of the Mediterranean region: hot and sunny during the summer time, mild and rainy during the winter time.
-Average temperature in the summer time is around 27 C/82 F. July and August are the hottest and busiest months.
-September is ideal, when the summer crowds are gone and the temperatures cool down a bit.
+Weather in Bozburun is typical of the Mediterranean region: hot and sunny during the summertime, mild and rainy during the wintertime.
+The average temperature in the summertime is around 27 C/82 F. July and August are the hottest and busiest months.
+September is ideal when the summer crowds are gone and the temperatures cool down a bit.
 The Aegean Sea stays warm and is comfortable for swimming all the way through the end of October.
 In the Spring, the water may be chilly still, but it will be serene and quiet.

 Despite being a small town, there are many hotel options in Bozburun.
-The Bozburun Yacht club is a top rated hotel, perfectly situated on the bay.
-Whether you have been sailing on the sea for several days or have just arrived to the region, the club offers a luxurious base for holiday goers right on the bay.
-They have a different types of accommodation ranging from the deluxe suite to a private villa.
+The Bozburun Yacht club is a top-rated hotel, perfectly situated on the bay.
+Whether you have been sailing on the sea for several days or have just arrived in the region, the club offers a luxurious base for holiday goers right on the bay.
+They have a different type of accommodation ranging from the deluxe suite to a private villa.
 Melek Hotels is a mid-range priced accommodation, with a dockside restaurant right in town.

 Situated in the town of Orhaniye, in between Marmaris and Bozburun, you will find one of the most famous beaches on the peninsula.
-When arriving at the beach you will spot a long, red line in the middle of the turquoise-colored sea.
-At first glance it seems as if people are walking on the water, but in actuality it is a 800 meter (2,624 feet) long sandbar!
+When arriving at the beach you will spot a long, red line in the middle of the turquoise-coloured sea.
+At first glance, it seems as if people are walking on the water, but in actuality, it is an 800 meter (2,624 feet) long sandbar!
 On nautical maps, this area is known as “Goat Bay”, but over the years the beach has become better known as “Kizkumu” or Maiden’s Sand.
 There are several variations of the local legend, as to how this name came to be.
 The most popular legend is that 3,000 years ago, when the ancient city of Baybassos was captured by enemies, the daughter of the King was one of the few survivors.
-Trying to escape the kingdom surrounded by sea and unable to swim, she filled her dress with sand and began dropping it in the water to create a escape path.
-Halfway through the water, she ran out of sand and tragically drowned.
-Nowadays you can “walk on water” in her honor.
+Trying to escape the kingdom surrounded by sea and unable to swim, she filled her dress with sand and began dropping it in the water to create an escape path.
+Halfway through the water, she ran out of the sand and tragically drowned.
+Nowadays you can “walk on water” in her honour.

 The sites of the Datca peninsula are all within an hour or two by car, but a closer option to explore is Selimiye.
-This quaint seaside town is larger than Bozburun, but smaller than Marmaris.
-Selimiye has a number of hotels from a cozy guesthouse with typical Mediterranean vibes to a hotel in a hidden garden, with a pool looking upon the sea.
+This quaint seaside town is larger than Bozburun but smaller than Marmaris.
+Selimiye has a number of hotels from a cosy guesthouse with typical Mediterranean vibes to a hotel in a hidden garden, with a pool looking upon the sea.
 For those who crave a nice fish dinner, there are a variety of great restaurants right along the seaside.
-For the history lovers, you can see the ruins of the ancient city of Hydas is right in the center of town.
-If you drive a few miles over to the closest beach, Sığliman, you’ll find the remains of Hydas’ watch tower.
+For the history lovers, you can see the ruins of the ancient city of Hydas is right in the centre of town.
+If you drive a few miles over to the closest beach, Sığliman, you’ll find the remains of Hydas’ watchtower.